Government failure: High administrative and enforcement costs

-When the government intervenes and tries to correct market failure, the substantial amount of money may turn out to exceed the initial funds.
+Market failure can occur when the costs of the project outweigh the benefits.
+Costs that are included are; Tax collection through government departments, law enforcement and policy creation.
+All these costs allocations are quite broad however a lot of people are required to run a secure and efficient system.
+Cost in the system are classified as a credence-costs as the buyer cannot tell the quantity bought even after buying them.
+This means that Administration and enforcement costs for a project can be over or under assumed and therefore a market failure can therefore be dismissed easily or over analyzed (however benefits can also be credence-benefits).

-Regulatory Capture
+Regulatory capture

 Regulatory capture is a problem which occurs whilst trying to implement regulations in selected industry.
 As government regulators usually have to meet with the industry representatives, they tend to form a personal relationship, which may lead them to be more sympathetic towards requirements and needs of given industry, subsequently making the regulations more favourable towards the producers rather than the society.

 Examples

 Economic crowding out

-Crowding out is the displacement of private sector investment by way of higher interest rates, when the government expands its borrowing to finance increased expenditure or tax cuts in excess of revenue.
-Government spending is also said to crowd out private spending by individuals.
+Crowding out is when the government over corrects the market failure leading to the displacement of the private sector investment.
+This involves an excess amount of spending in the public sector, excess increase in interest rates or excess increase in taxes all of which will decrease the public sectors borrowing demand from banks.
+This whole situation forces inefficiencies in the private sector and therefore shrinks, causing a market failure from a government failure.

 Regulatory

 Regulatory arbitrage is a regulated institution's taking advantage of the difference between its real (or economic) risk and the regulatory position.

 Regulatory capture is the co-opting of regulatory agencies by members of or the entire regulated industry.
 Rent seeking and rational ignorance are two of the mechanisms which allow this to happen.
+Rent seeking and rational ignorance are two of the mechanisms which allow this to happen.
+Rent extraction positively correlates with government size even in stable democracies with high income, robust rule of law mechanisms, transparency, and media freedom.

 Regulatory risk is the risk faced by private-sector firms that regulatory changes will hurt their business.

-Alexander Hamilton of the World Bank Institute argued in 2013 that rent extraction positively correlates with government size even in stable democracies with high income, robust rule of law mechanisms, transparency, and media freedom.

-Many Austrian economists, such as Murray Rothbard, argue that regulation is the source of market failure in the form of monopoly, adding that the term "natural monopoly" is a misnomer.
-From this perspective, all governmental interference in free markets creates inefficiencies and are therefore less preferable to private market self-correction.